-A Yankee Run Reset? – Northeast Ohio Golf
+A Yankee Run Rules Reset? – Northeast Ohio Golf

 Given all of this, here are some suggestions to keep the 2018 Yankee Run Spring 5-Man Scramble a two-wave sellout that plays fair for all:

 First, decide what type of scramble this tournament is to be.
 Should it be an event filled with multiple eagle opportunities, set up with many driveable par-4s and short par-5s for low scoring if you make the tricky putts?
 Or should it be a traditional scramble where a good tee shot still leaves a full second shot to the green?
-Make that decision first, then determine where the tees should be set as a starting point for the entire field based on that decision.
+Make that decision first, then determine where the tees should be set based on that decision.

-Once the ‘type’ of scramble is chosen, set up a new age-appropriate system that is 100% fair for all players.
+Once the “type” of scramble is chosen, implement a new age-appropriate system that is 100% fair for all players.
 Go back to four sets of tees: blue, white, gold and red.
 Make sure no age group gets a big advantage on the tee.
 And treat pros and ams differently, too.

 Here is one suggestion for age-appropriate tees that could be used for any scramble, with consideration given to age, gender and pro vs. am: